A local authority’s rating can change only when we carry out a comprehensive assessment.

 How we use data to make our judgements

-Data is only one part of the evidence we use to form our judgements, as we consider all the other information gathered during the assessment.
+However, data is only one part of the evidence we use to form our judgements, as we consider all the other information gathered during the assessment.
+We will assess data and metrics alongside other types of evidence to reach informed judgements, and standard metrics may be triangulated and supplemented with locally-held data and information.

 Our assessment reports only include the evidence that is needed to provide the context and to underpin our judgements.
-They do not include every data or evidence item.
+They do not include every item of data or evidence.

 Our assessment team will answer specific queries during the assessment.